What is Physiotherapy?

 - Eliminate or remove pain.

-Manual therapy techniques, for example, joint and soft tissue mobilization, electrical stimulation, taping, ultrasound, and therapeutic exercise restore the functionality of joint and bones reducing pain.
+Manual therapy techniques, for example, joint and soft tissue mobilization, electrical stimulation, taping, ultrasound, massage therapy, dry needling, internal medicine and therapeutic exercise restore the functionality of joint and bones reducing pain.
 The exercises also prevent the pain from resurfacing

 - Avoid surgery.